npryce/code-guide/README.md

 Code Guide
 ==========

 A tool that generates an interactive HTML explanation of how code works from unobtrusive markup of comments in the code.
+The explanation is readable in the source, as well as in the generated documentation.

 Installation